 - After petting animals

-Artificial nails can hide dangerous bacteria and should be avoided, especially if you are doing dressing changes or caring for a child who has lowered immunity, a central IV line, or a feeding tube.
+Artificial (fake) nails can hide dangerous bacteria.
+Do not wear them, especially if you are doing dressing changes or caring for a child who has lowered immunity, a central IV (CVC) line, or a feeding tube.